Easy, lacy DIY paper doily snowflakes

 Step 1: Fold the paper doilies

 Take a paper doily and fold the entire doily in half.
-If you use an oval one then fold it in half so the longer, further apart ends meet.
+If you use an oval one, then fold it in half so the longer, further apart ends meet.

 Open the paper doily up again.
 Then fold in both sides of the lace evenly.
 It doesn’t matter how far.
 You can even make them meet in the middle to create different looks.
-I folded the lace in right were it ends and the solid paper starts.
+I folded the lace in right where it ends and the solid paper starts.

 Step 2: Glue the doily edges to create pockets

 For the next step, run a thin line of hot glue along the edge of the lace down on both sides to the center of the folded piece of paper doily.
-You can see in the below photo and in my video where I started applying the hot glue.
+You can see in the photo below and in my video where I started applying the hot glue.

 TIP: I usually like using craft glue (or glue stick) for projects like this but in this case, it works out better to use the hot glue when you make sure that the inside of the folded pockets don’t glue together.
 The hot glue dries fast and doesn’t run which is perfect.